 The following graphs are built using these datapoints.

-When zDockerMonitorContainerSize is enabled, the real size and virtual size of each container will be monitored once every ten minutes by running the following command.
+When zDockerMonitorContainerSize or zPodmanMonitorContainerSize is enabled, the real size and virtual size of each Docker/Podman container will be monitored once every ten minutes by running the following command.

-Note: zDockerMonitorContainerSize is not enabled by default.
-The reason for this is that adding -s flag to docker ps can result in the command taking a very long time to run when many containers, or large containers are used.
-It is recommended that you attempt to run the command on your Docker hosts manually and see that it takes less than 10 minutes to execute before enabled zDockerMonitorContainerSize.
+Note: zDockerMonitorContainerSize and zPodmanMonitorContainerSize are not enabled by default.
+The reason for this is that adding -s flag to docker ps or podman ps can result in the command taking a very long time to run when many containers, or large containers are used.
+It is recommended that you attempt to run the command on your Docker /Podman hosts manually and see that it takes less than 10 minutes to execute before enabling zDockerMonitorContainerSize or zPodmanMonitorContainerSize .

 Note:Older versions of Docker only report real size, not virtual size.
 The exact version cut-off isn't known, but Docker 1.6.2 as known to not report virtual size.